NickAzureDevops/Devops-Journey/Monitoring-and-Alerting/Log-Analytics-and-container-insights.md

 # Using Log Analytics and Container Insights #

 You can get data about your container insights from the AKS cluster insight option.
-Go to your Kubernetes cluster and go to insights under montioring.
+Go to your Kubernetes cluster and go to insights under the monitoring section.
 Select cluster view to see more information.
 You can also get data from the following too

 - Cluster
 - Nodes